anareyna/fronty/README.md

 	gulp sprite
 ```
 This task will create the `sprite.png` located at `dist/img/` which will also be the optimized (minified) image version.
-In order to use it you have to follow this structure in any of your `.styl` file.
+In order to use the mixin that this task creates you have to follow this structure in any of your `.styl` files.
 ```
 .ico
 	sprite($ico1)